Top Hat The Musical, based on the classic Fred Astaire film of the 30s, is entrancing viewers at the Lowry with its beautiful music and comedy.

 The story, adapted for the stage by Mathew White and Howard Jacques, focuses on the love story between charismatic performer Jerry Travers (played by Phillip Attmore) and the strong Dale Tremont (played by Nicole-Lily Baisden), who, through a case of mistaken identity, have struggles in their relationship.

 Along with the two main stars, the supporting characters put in stellar performances—particularly Zak Edwards as Alberto Beddini, who was a late casting change.
-Edwards played the eccentric Italian fashion designer with enough charisma to fill a theatre.
+Edwards played the eccentric Italian fashion designer with enough panache to fill a theatre.

 The set itself was beautifully designed.
 With an intricate backdrop and lighting effects used to make the audience feel as though they had been transported.
 You felt like you were in the scene, a feeling only reserved for the best theatrical performances.